SAP-DETR: Bridging the Gap Between Salient Points and Queries-Based Transformer Detector for Fast Model Convergency: Method

 \section{Method}

-We propose SAP-DETR to bridge the gap between salient points and object queries.
-Following DETR, the extracted image features are fed into Transformer encoder after adding positional encodings, and then re-aggregated by object queries in the Transformer decoder.
-In pursuit of the query-specific information, we dispense a movable reference point for each query based on a fixed grid region.
-The query, whose reference region overlaps with ground truth objects, is allowed to predict the relative offsets from four sides of the bounding box to the location.
-Given the query-specific reference point and the proposal box sides, we propose a salient point enhanced cross-attention mechanism to imbue query with spatial prior, thereby attending to extreme regions effectively.
-Additionally, we discuss two common problems in DETR-like models and address them for further improvements.
+We propose SAP-DETR to bridge the gap between salient points and query-based detectors.
+Following DETR, the extracted image features are fed into Transformer encoder after adding positional encodings, and then re-aggregated by object queries in Transformer decoder.
+In pursuit of the query-specific prior, we dispense a movable strategy for each query based on a fixed grid region.
+The query, whose reference region overlaps with ground truth objects, is allowed to predict the relative offsets from four sides of the bounding box to the points.
+Given the query-specific reference point and the proposal box sides, we propose salient point enhanced cross-attention mechanism to imbue query with spatial prior, thereby attending to extreme regions effectively.
+Additionally, we discuss two common issues in DETR-like models and address them for further improvements.